eyeccc/Binning/README.md

 They can adjust the bin size by changing the value of the slider.
 PNG of the current vis will be generated under the current visualization after clicking "generate png" button.
 Clicking on the generated image allows you to save the image.
+The generated image will be slightly cropped on the top side and right side.

 Alternatively, users can directly use ```Binning.draw(filename, vistype, binSize)``` to draw a specific one they like.
 Note that if you are trying to pull out only the draw function, ```filename``` and ```vistype``` are required.